MasonNjos/SFWE301/README.md

 This is the scholarship project for SFWE 301

 This project is made used React, RESTAPi, Springboot and also Maven.
-The front end usses React and the back end has maven and springboot.
+The front end uses React and the back end has maven and springboot.
 The way they are connected is through rest api.

 The way to launch this program is: